All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Much Protein You Actually Need at Lunch

-If you are eating three meals a day and targeting 90-120g of daily protein, each meal should contribute roughly 30-40g.
+If you're eating three meals a day and targeting 90-120g of daily protein, each meal should contribute roughly 30-40g.
 If you skipped breakfast, your lunch protein target should rise to 40-50g to compensate.
 The math matters because muscle loss is the biggest nutritional risk on semaglutide.
+For a complete cost breakdown, see our semaglutide pricing comparison.

 Portion Sizes Are Smaller Than You Remember